Healthcare retention and recruitment: challenges and tips

 So demand isn’t just increasing in relation to volume, it’s growing in relation to duration too.

 This isn’t just an issue for healthcare recruitment in the UK; this is a problem being felt elsewhere in the world too.
 In the US, for example, it’s thought that the country will be short of 90,000 physicians by 2025.
+This became worse for the UK post Brexit and the recruitment of healthcare workers became a big challenge.

 The challenges only increase when healthcare firms start to assess their recruitment options in an attempt to plug this gap.

 There are also employee-specific issues such as engagement and retention.
 If professionals are feeling overworked, how do you keep them dedicated to their job?
-This is where health care training can prove its worth.
+This is where healthcare training can prove its worth.

 If employees feel like they are progressing in their current role, they will not be tempted to look for another job.